Vinyl-Davyl/pres-change/README.md

 # PresChange

-**PresChange** is a pioneering decentralized platform aimed at educating and empowering individuals and organizations in blockchain and decentralized technologies.
+**PresChange** is a sister build to DeChange, pioneering decentralized platform aimed at educating and empowering individuals and organizations in blockchain and decentralized technologies.
 By bridging the gap between learning and application in Web3, PresChange offers a comprehensive learning experience through interactive courses and practical quests focused on the Sui ecosystem.

 </div>

 <img width="1672" alt="Screenshot 2024-10-20 at 5 29 43 AM" src="https://github.com/user-attachments/assets/4e8d2c66-f7d2-4c10-b30d-c25b774189a0">